Academic Courses

 Instructor: Dr. Joshua Shannon, Associate Professor, Contemporary Art History & Theory, and Director of Graduate Studies

-What is nature?
-What is civilization?
-How can the two co-exist?
-Art has been proposing a series of answers to these questions since long before the crisis of climate change.
-This course, focusing on Europe and North America since the advent of industrialization, studies art as an important means by which human beings produce and understand such fundamental concepts as nature, wilderness, the human being, civilization, and the world.
-Looking especially at paintings, photographs, sculptures, films, and songs that represent the landscape, the course will consider the history of these key concepts as they pertain to the sustainability of life on earth.
-How has art ended up enabling environmental degradation and hastened climate change?
-How might it model a more sustainable set of relationships between the human and the non-human?
-Our work will include frequent in-person study of art at the Phillips Collection.
-The course includes five units: What Does Art Have to Do with the Environment?; Modernity, Modernism, and Nature; Deserts and Desertification; Cities and Suburbs; and Globalization and Climate Change.
+This course, focusing on Europe and North America since the advent of industrialization, examined art as an important means by which human beings produce and understand concepts such as nature, wilderness, the human being, civilization, and the world.
+The course covered five units: What Does Art Have to Do with the Environment?; Modernity, Modernism, and Nature; Deserts and Desertification; Cities and Suburbs; and Globalization and Climate Change.
+The course included frequent in-person study of art at the Phillips Collection.

 SPRING 2018